DongyuanZhou/MA615-Brand-Analysis/README.md

 I use wordcloud to find highest frequent word mentiond on tweets and divided it into positive and negetive words.

-The code can be found from [Wordcloud.R]
+The code can be found from [Wordcloud.R](https://github.com/DongyuanZhou/MA615-Brand-Analysis/blob/master/Wordcloud.R).

 ### Sentiment Score
 After the initial analysis, we could go through into the sentiment analysis.
 I calculate the sentiment score for each tweet and plot the distribution of the score.

-The code can be found from [Sentiment.R]
+The code can be found from [Sentiment.R](https://github.com/DongyuanZhou/MA615-Brand-Analysis/blob/master/Sentiment.R).

 From the chart above, we could find that Dunkin' Donuts have lower score, which means that people have more positive tweets on Starbucks.